A Simple Template For Brand Strategy That All The Best Brands Use

 In 3 years, they generated $250bn in market value, stock soared 90% and they achieved 95% approval on Glassdoor.

-Here's how they describe WHY they exist.
+Here's how Microsoft define their answer to WHY they exist.

 There is no consistency in the terms used by the best CEO’s that define ‘WHY we exist’.